kmaull-ucar/siparcs24/README.md

      python3 LoRA_bonnet_transceiver.py
      ```

-Here's the refined text for the README section of your GitHub project:

----

 # RP2040 Setup and Installations

 To set up the RP2040 board in the Arduino IDE, follow these steps: